18F/handbook/_pages/how-we-work/software.md

 ## Step 4: Obtain ATO & FITARA Approval

 Once all analysis has been completed, the Software Conceirge will contact you to discuss the outcome of your software request.
-Justification will be provided if either your request is approved or disapproved.
+Justification will be provided if either your request will be moved forward or not.

 An IT Standard and [FITARA]({{site.baseurl}}/fitara/) request will be submitted to have the tool approved for use.